 10 Reasons Your Heat Won’t Turn On

-As it gets colder outside, with snow and ice not far behind, you will count on your heater to function properly to keep all your living spaces warm and comfortable.
+It’s always so difficult when your heater wont turn on, as you count on your heater to function properly to keep all your living spaces warm and comfortable.
 But what happens when you adjust the thermostat and the heat doesn’t turn on?
 What is preventing your furnace from working the way it should?
 If your central heating is not operating correctly, there are many reasons why.
 Here are some of those reasons:

 When the heater doesn’t turn on, the first thing you should check is the thermostat.
 Make sure the power is turned on and check your circuit board to be sure the unit is receiving power.
 Then double-check to be sure the furnace door is completely shut.
 There could also be a switch inside the door that shuts off power to the unit if the door isn’t correctly shut.
 If you have a battery-operated thermostat, you can just change the batteries.
 If your unit has fuses, be sure the fuses are not burnt out.